 The cover of my Folio Society edition of “From Russia with Love” is by Fay Dalton

 Such a book exists.
 It is the fifth novel in the series, From Russia with Love, which came out in 1957.
 The first ten chapters of the book outline a dastardly Soviet plot to kill Bond.
-They take place in Crimea and Moscow within the bureaucracy of SMERSH – an actual organisation created by Stalin in 1943 whose name is an acronym for “SMErt SHpionam” or “death to spies”.
+They take place in Crimea and Moscow within the bureaucracy of SMERSH.
+This is an actual organisation that Stalin created in 1943.
+Its name is an acronym for “SMErt SHpionam” or “death to spies”.

-These chapters introduce two of Fleming’s most memorable villains: SMERSH Chief Assassin Red Grant (a psychopathic Irishman whose name has been Russified as Krassno Granitski) and the wonderful Comrade Colonel Rosa Klebb, “Head of Otdyel II, the department of SMERSH in charge of Operations and Executions”.
+These chapters introduce two of Fleming’s most memorable villains.
+SMERSH Chief Assassin Red Grant is a psychopathic Irishman whose name has been Russified as Krassno Granitski.
+Comrade Colonel Rosa Klebb is “Head of Otdyel II, the department of SMERSH in charge of Operations and Executions”.

 From Russia with Love works best as a time-capsule of 1950s post-war Britain and its cold war preoccupations.
-It contains references to Soviet spies Burgess and Maclean, who defected to the USSR in 1951 and resurfaced there in 1956; and, in the opposite direction, Nikolai Khoklov, a KGB officer who defected in 1954 and, spookily, was treated for thallium poisoning in 1957 as the result of a failed assassination attempt.
-Also in 1956, MI6 diver Lionel “Buster” Crabb disappeared on a mission to investigate a Soviet warship in Portsmouth Harbour.
+It contains references to Soviet spies Burgess and Maclean, who defected to the USSR in 1951 and resurfaced there in 1956.
+In the opposite direction it references Nikolai Khoklov, a KGB officer who defected in 1954.
+Spookily, he received treatment for thallium poisoning in 1957 as the result of a failed assassination attempt.
+Also in 1956, MI6 diver Lionel “Buster” Crabb disappeared investigating a Soviet warship in Portsmouth Harbour.

 Despite all this, I enjoyed From Russia with Love.
-Its taut descriptions, gripping action sequences and depiction of a tense, grubby post-war world where intelligence services are locked in a violent death-spiral of betrayal and assassination generate an urgent atmosphere and a driving sense of story.
+It has taut descriptions and gripping action sequences.
+It depicts a grubby post-war world where intelligence services are locked in a violent death-spiral of betrayal and assassination.
+Result: an urgent atmosphere and a driving sense of story.
 I’d recommend it, if you don’t find the dated attitudes too offensive.

 The book contains curious examples of Bond’s personal habits which make me wonder if I was wrong to dismiss the idea that James Bond might have a salad dressing recipe.
 Here are a few quotations: